 Also, their flexibility helps a lot.
-You can flex them to fit over a curved surface, which lets you design the frame in rounder shape if you need.
+You can flex them to fit over a curved surface, which lets you design the frame in a rounder shape if you need it.

-And they are available in large sheets, which reduces the possible number of joints in the covering and ultimately reduces the possibility of air leaks from joints.
+And they are available in large sheets, which reduces the possible number of joints in the covering, and ultimately reduces the possibility of air leaks from the joints.

 Fiber Glasses are translucent rather than transparent.
-They’re see-through so you can see through them but the light transmission is lesser than glass.
+They’re see-through but the light transmission is lesser than glass.

-Fiberglass creates a virtually shadow less greenhouse by diffusing light that passes through it.
+Fiberglass creates a virtually shadow-less greenhouse by diffusing the light that passes through it.
 They’re more efficient at retaining the heat than glass, but not as efficient as insulated plastics like polyethylene film or polycarbonate.

 At the same time, they transmit less heat into the greenhouse which helps in both winter and summer.

-But, fiberglasses is not even close to glasses in terms of sustainability
+But, fiberglass is not even close to glasses in terms of sustainability.

-The fiberglasses used in Greenhouse is UV protected by a coat of some sort of gel that eventually bakes by the sun lasting roughly about 6 years before turning yellow.
-After this time period, fiberglasses become very unsightly as dirt accumulates among the glass fibers.
+The fiberglass used in Greenhouse is UV-protected by a coat of some sort of gel that eventually bakes under the sun lasting roughly about 6 years before turning yellow.
+After this time, fiberglass becomes very unsightly as dirt accumulates on the glass fibers.